| | |

 Clothes to Wear

-However, you should dress reasonably smartly when attending the opera houses, at the grand concert halls, and in the high-end restaurants. | |
+However, visitors should dress for the occasion when attending a performance at one of the opera houses or grand concert halls, or when dining in high-end restaurants. | |

 Wenceslas Square Xmas market | |